esi-neuroscience/syncopy/doc/source/developer/tools.rst

    parallelization and post-computation cleanup.
 The class should be based on the abstract class :class:`syncopy.shared.computational_routine.ComputationalRoutine`
-3. Another wrapping metafunction handling method selection, parameterization and error checking is then provided user interaction.
+3. Another wrapping metafunction handling method selection, parameterization and error checking is then provided for user interaction.

 An example of this type of structure is the multi-taper fourier analysis.
 The corresponding stages here are

-1. Numerical function: :func:`syncopy.specest.mtmfft`
+1. Numerical function: :func:`syncopy.specest.mtmfft.mtmfft`
-2. Wrapper class: :class:`syncopy.specest.MultiTaperFFT`
+2. Wrapper class: :class:`syncopy.specest.mtmfft.MultiTaperFFT`
 3. Metafunction: :func:`syncopy.freqanalysis`

 .. image:: ../_static/ComputationalRoutine.png